sherzodr/penmon/README.md

 Now all the wind_speed information is assumed to be wind speed at 10m height.
 This is important information, since ETo is calculated with speed close the crop surface, which is 2m.
 Library uses logarithmic algorithm to convert the data accordingly.
 Again, important setting!
+Shoud you wish to access calculated wind speed at 2m use *wind_speed_2m()* method:

+    day.wind_speed=2.0;
+    u2m = day.wind_speed_2m();

+In the above example *u2m* returns *2.0* if the anemometer was set to 2 meters.
+If it was set to 10m, it returns 1.5.
+If it was set to 50 meters, it reads 1.2 m/s.

 Station also makes certain assumptions about its climate.
 You can set this by creating a new climate instance (see **Climate** class) and set is as:

     humid_climate = pm.Climate().humid().coastal().strong_winds()

+    arid_climate = pm.Climate().arid().interior().moderare_winds()

     station.climate = humid_climate

 By default it assumes we are in *arid, interior location, with moderate winds*.
+If it's in arid climate, it makes certain assumption about the dew point temperature.
+This temperature will be used to calculate relative humidity if humidity data is missing.
+It deduces dew_point temperature by looking at the temp_min of the record.
+In particulare, for arid location it substracts 2.0 degrees from temp_min.
+In humid location it treats temp_min as temp_dew.
+In the following example we set dew_point temperature 4.0 below temp_min

+    climate=pm.Climate()
+    # above is the same as saying:
+    # climate=pm.Climate().arid().interior().moderate_winds()

+    climate.dew_point_difference=4.0

+    station.climate=climate;

+    # from now on if humidity data is missing it substtracts 4.0 degrees
+    from temp_min to take a guess at temp_dew

 It also assumes it will be calculating ETO for a refernce crop.
 According to the original paper is assumed to be grass of 0.12m height, aerodynamic